Macaulay2/Workshop-2018-Leipzig/questions.md

 ```

 The loop above "restart" executes successfully on my machine, while the code below hangs (consistent with the warning given in the documentation for openInOut.)
 Is there a better general way communicate then reading immediately after writing?

+- How does M2 relate to other computer algebra systems?
+The closest competitor seems to be singular?
+When should I choose one over the other?
+How do they differ in design philosophy?